 What to pack:

 7. Car seat + stroller frame.
-We’ve had a great experience with a Graco car seat and a Graco stroller frame.
+We’ve had a great experience with a Graco car seat and a stroller frame.
 (The stroller frame lets you turn the car seat into a stroller.)
 In the airport, you can load the stroller up with both your baby and your bags, and then you can check the car seat and base for free* right at the gate.
-During your trip, you can use the car seat in taxis and rental cars; and then you can turn it into a stroller for walking around parks and museums.
-(P.S.
-For older babies and young kids, the GoGo Babyz Travelmate looks awesome.) * You typically can check 1-2 baby items for free on flights, in addition to your regular bags.
+During your trip, you can use the car seat in taxis and rental cars; and then you can turn it into a stroller for walking around parks and museums. * You typically can check 1-2 baby items for free on flights, in addition to your regular bags.

 8. Baby Bjorn travel crib.
 I’ve mentioned this before, but the Baby Bjorn travel crib is amazing.
 It’s comfy, light and incredibly easy to pack/unpack, and Toby sleeps comfortably and soundly.
 We initially hesitated to splurge on it, but now we’re so glad we did; it’s so helpful and easy when traveling.
-(A side note: We also use it in New York when going to friends’ houses for dinner or movies, so we can take Toby with us and put him to bed while we’re there.)
 I’d highly recommend it.

 9. White noise for your computer (or phone).
-Toby is used to sleeping with white noise, but we didn’t want to schlep our heavy noise machine along on our trip.
-So Alex was psyched to find this awesome white noise CD.
-We just downloaded it on our laptop and played it in the bedroom.
+Toby is used to sleeping with white noise, so we got white noise apps for our phones.
 Bonus: You won’t have to tiptoe around at night, since the white noise will block out any noise you make, as well as any startling street noise or house creakings that your baby isn’t used to.
 (P.S.
 This made me laugh:)

 10. Order Diapers.com to your destination.
 We typically order a box of diapers, wipes, whatever we might need during our trip from Diapers.com.
 Bonus: Delivery is free, and the box always magically arrives the next morning.
 (I don’t know how they do it:) That way, you don’t have to carry everything on the flight with you (and can avoid trekking to a grocery store as soon as you land).